This post may contain affiliate links. Read our full disclosure policy.

-Arranging a treasure type hunt requires some pre-planning, but the results are always so worth it!
+Arranging a treasure hunt requires some pre-planning, but the results are always so worth it!
 Just the word "treasure" bring some instant interest and excitement.

 You’ll want to divide your guests into teams.
 Find a way to do this division – drawing a number, counting off, or something that will mix up the crowd!